History

 The Twilight League of Today

-The East Hartford Jets have competed in the GHTBL since 1970, winning a total of eight league titles.
-Their player-manager, Taylor Kosakowski along with their General Manager, Chris Kehoe have led the Jets to four consecutive Playoff Championships from 2020 to 2023.
+The East Hartford Jets have competed in the GHTBL since 1970, winning a total of 8 league titles.
+Their player-manager, Taylor Kosakowski along with their General Manager, Chris Kehoe have led the Jets to 4 consecutive Playoff Championships from 2020 to 2023.
 Top performers for the Jets during their dynasty run have been Jim Schult, Jeff Criscuolo, Manny Alejandro, Bryan Albee, Nate Viera, Kyle Desjardins and Corey Plasky.
+Criscuolo took over as player-manager in 2023.

 Jack Repass’ 50th Anniversary Program